martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/README.md

 This repository presents a comprehensive quantitative risk analysis comparing a concentrated, equal-weighted portfolio of five iconic technology pillars (MSFT, INTC, CSCO, ORCL, AAPL) against the NASDAQ-100 benchmark over a 26-year period (1999–2025).

-The project implements a solid market risk framework (VaR, GARCH, Copulas) to evaluate how a "Survivor Portfolio" of major tech leaders—who successfully navigated the Dot-com crash to define the modern era—compares to the diversified index in terms of structural risk, drawdown recovery, and tail dependence across multiple market regimes.
+The project implements a market risk framework (VaR, GARCH, Copulas) to evaluate how a "Survivor Portfolio" of major tech leaders—who successfully navigated the Dot-com crash to define the modern era—compares to the diversified index in terms of structural risk, drawdown recovery, and tail dependence across multiple market regimes.

 ---